PennyLaneAI/pennylane/pennylane/devices/experimental/implementation_steps.md

 1. Get Abstract base class into master

 2. Get JAX simulator that executes quantum scripts
+   - with core measurement processes
    - with no shots
    - with shots
+   - with all measurement processes

 3. Preprocessing for JAX simulator